The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 This results in an estrogen quotient of .41.

 Generally speaking, the higher your estrogen quotient, the better.
-But mine is well below the optimal of 1.5 or higher!
+But the example test above is well below the optimal of 1.5 or higher!

 This low estrogen quotient is another form of estrogen dominance.
 You can see why testing all 3 types of estrogen is important.